BlueEarOtter/FATE_Dice_Bot/README.md

 Code includes:
 - /start command -- Initializes bot
-- /roll command -- rolls 4 FATE dice and returns a schematic diagram as well as a number
+- /roll command -- rolls 4 FATE dice and returns a schematic diagram as well as a number.
+Command can be modified to roll any positive number of dice ± a modifier
+- /help command -- an in-Telegram abbreviated help manual

 Intended future edits:
 - Character creation sheets from FATE: Accelerated
-- Arguments included for adding to rolls and rolling more or less than 4 dice.

 Using this code:
 This code is currently written as a python script and intended for use with python 3.6.
 To use this code, first download and install the python-telegram-bot module for python 3: